 Many matters are the topic of discussions by the Board of Directors and its committees during their meetings.
-If it is the Board's intent to direct management to provide specific information or take specific action, the Board Chair or the Chair of the relevant committee shall so indicate to management and that direction shall be reflected in the minutes of the meeting.
-Normally, it is expected that a direction for management to take action on a matter of significance will also be the subject of a vote by the relevant committee or the Board of Directors.
+A director may request information directly from the CEO during a Board meeting.
+If it is the Board's intent to direct management to take specific action, the Board Chair shall inform management and that direction shall be reflected in the minutes of the meeting.
+Normally, it is expected that a direction for management to act on a matter of significance will also be the subject of a vote by the relevant committee or the Board of Directors.